Language-Mapping/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Something did not work the way it should
-title: 🐛 Bug -- ISSUE_TITLE
+title: CONCISE_ISSUE_TITLE_HERE
-labels: 'type: bug, status: unreviewed'
+labels: "type: :bug: bug:bug:"
-assignees: ''
+assignees: ""

 ---